-- a) Prior to the commencement of construction activities, for the duration of construction activities, and for at least six (6) months following the Project being open for public use, a community liaison person or persons must be appointed by the requiring authority as the main and readily accessible point of contact for people affected by construction activities. - b) A community liaison person or persons must be available by telephone during normal business hours and at any time outside of those hours when construction activities are occurring. - c) The requiring authority must take appropriate steps to make the community liaison person or persons' telephone and email contact details accessible to all members of the community affected by construction activities.
+- a) Prior to the commencement of construction activities, and for the duration of construction activities, a community liaison person or persons must be appointed by the requiring authority as the main and readily accessible point of contact for people affected by construction activities. - b) A community liaison person or persons must be available by telephone during normal business hours and at any time outside of those hours when construction activities are occurring. - c) The requiring authority must take appropriate steps to make the community liaison person or persons' telephone and email contact details accessible to all members of the community affected by construction activities.